rl-conference/rl-conference.github.io/call_for_workshops.md

 ## Submission Instructions

-Proposals should be submitted through an application using the [Open-Review System]("https://openreview.net/group?id=rl-conference.cc/RLC/2024/Workshop_Proposals").
+Proposals should be submitted through an application using the <a href="https://openreview.net/group?id=rl-conference.cc/RLC/2024/Workshop_Proposals">Open-Review System</a>.

 Important dates for workshop submissions